Transfer RNA

-Transfer RNA (abbreviated tRNA and formerly referred to as sRNA, for soluble RNA) is an adaptor molecule composed of RNA, typically 76 to 90 nucleotides in length (in eukaryotes), that serves as the physical link between the mRNA and the amino acid sequence of proteins. tRNAs genes from Bacteria are typically shorter (mean = 77.6 bp) than tRNAs from Archaea (mean = 83.1 bp) and eukaryotes (mean = 84.7 bp).
-The mature tRNA follows an opposite pattern with tRNAs from Bacteria being usually longer (median = 77.6 nt) than tRNAs from Archaea (median = 76.8 nt), with eukaryotes exhibiting the shortest mature tRNAs (median = 74.5 nt).
-Transfer RNA (tRNA) does this by carrying an amino acid to the protein synthesizing machinery of a cell called the ribosome.
-Complementation of a 3-nucleotide codon in a messenger RNA (mRNA) by a 3-nucleotide anticodon of the tRNA results in protein synthesis based on the mRNA code.
+Transfer ribonucleic acid (tRNA), formerly referred to as soluble ribonucleic acid (sRNA), is an adaptor molecule composed of RNA, typically 76 to 90 nucleotides in length (in eukaryotes).
+In a cell, it provides the physical link between the genetic code in messenger RNA (mRNA) and the amino acid sequence of proteins, carrying the correct sequence of amino acids to be combined by the protein-synthesizing machinery, the ribosome.
+Each three-nucleotide codon in mRNA is complemented by a three-nucleotide anticodon in tRNA.
 As such, tRNAs are a necessary component of translation, the biological synthesis of new proteins in accordance with the genetic code.

 Overview

-While the specific nucleotide sequence of an mRNA specifies which amino acids are incorporated into the protein product of the gene from which the mRNA is transcribed, the role of tRNA is to specify which sequence from the genetic code corresponds to which amino acid.
-The mRNA encodes a protein as a series of contiguous codons, each of which is recognized by a particular tRNA.
-One end of the tRNA matches the genetic code in a three-nucleotide sequence called the anticodon.
-The anticodon forms three complementary base pairs with a codon in mRNA during protein biosynthesis.
+The process of translation starts with the information stored in the nucleotide sequence of DNA.
+This is first transformed into mRNA, then tRNA specifies which three-nucleotide codon from the genetic code corresponds to which amino acid.
+Each mRNA codon is recognized by a particular type of tRNA, which docks to it along a three-nucleotide anticodon, and together they form three complementary base pairs.

-On the other end of the tRNA is a covalent attachment to the amino acid that corresponds to the anticodon sequence.
-Each type of tRNA molecule can be attached to only one type of amino acid, so each organism has many types of tRNA.
+On the other end of the tRNA is a covalent attachment to the amino acid corresponding to the anticodon sequence, with each type of tRNA attaching to a specific amino acid.
 Because the genetic code contains multiple codons that specify the same amino acid, there are several tRNA molecules bearing different anticodons which carry the same amino acid.

-The covalent attachment to the tRNA 3’ end is catalysed by enzymes called aminoacyl tRNA synthetases.
+The covalent attachment to the tRNA 3' end is catalysed by enzymes called aminoacyl tRNA synthetases.
 During protein synthesis, tRNAs with attached amino acids are delivered to the ribosome by proteins called elongation factors, which aid in association of the tRNA with the ribosome, synthesis of the new polypeptide, and translocation (movement) of the ribosome along the mRNA.
-If the tRNA's anticodon matches the mRNA, another tRNA already bound to the ribosome transfers the growing polypeptide chain from its 3’ end to the amino acid attached to the 3’ end of the newly delivered tRNA, a reaction catalysed by the ribosome.
+If the tRNA's anticodon matches the mRNA, another tRNA already bound to the ribosome transfers the growing polypeptide chain from its 3' end to the amino acid attached to the 3' end of the newly delivered tRNA, a reaction catalyzed by the ribosome.
 A large number of the individual nucleotides in a tRNA molecule may be chemically modified, often by methylation or deamidation.
 These unusual bases sometimes affect the tRNA's interaction with ribosomes and sometimes occur in the anticodon to alter base-pairing properties.

+The addition of a guanine nucleotide at the -1 position (G-1) to the 5′ end of tRNA-His, catalyzed by tRNA-His guanylyltransferase (Thg1) and Thg1-like proteins (TLPs) is particularly notable as it proceeds in the 3′ to 5′ direction, which is opposite to the canonical 5′ to 3′ nucleotide addition used by all other known nucleic acid polymerases.
+This reverse polymerization mechanism is biochemically unique and evolutionarily conserved, highlighting its fundamental importance in tRNA maturation.
+Homologs of Thg1 are found in all domains of life, where they can also participate in tRNA repair and quality control.
+The presence of G-1 is a key identity element for tRNA-His, and its absence severely impairs histidylation efficiency and tRNA function.